avabellaw/bright-times/readme.md

 I decided to not separate Venue into its own app.
 This may be required in future if the Venue model becomes more complex.

 A venue is managed by the user who created it.
-Upon creation, the user is added with the venue ID to a new venue manager instance.
+Upon creation, the user's ID and the venue ID will be added as foreign keys to a new venue manager instance with the role "OWNER".

 Venue contains an Address foreign key.
 I decided to separate the address from the Venue to better organise the data.
 I considered a one-to-one relationship, however, a one-to-many relationship would enable a different venue under the same address to use the existing address record.
 Therefore, it allows for the future introduction of this feature.
 While acknowledging that this is a rare case, this would avoid duplicate address records.

 ##### Venue Manager

 Django doesn't support composite primary keys so the junction table VenueManager still has a primary key.
 I have set the meta so that the combination of User ID and Venue ID is unique.
-The primary key will be useful for indexing in future anyway.
+Nevertheless, the primary key will be useful for indexing in future.

 This will allow me to filter by userID and VenueID and get a result as if using a composite ID.

-The venue managar table is a junction table for venue and user.
+The venue manager table is a junction table for venue and user.

 ##### Event